 Another likely cause is a bad cable, Wi-Fi connection, router (If you're looking for a new one, I recommend the Linksys WRT AC3200 on the higher-end and the TP-Link AC1750 on the lower-end.), or networking card (I recommend the Gigabyte GC-WB867D-I—it even supports Bluetooth!).
 If some part of the connection is defective or damaged, packets could be lost there.
 You should try switching from a wireless connection to a wired or switching out parts to see if this resolves the issue.
 However, this can occur both in your personal network and in that of your Internet service provider (ISP).
 In fact, it's pretty likely that it is your ISP's fault.
 It could have a bad cable running to your house or it may have a problematic or inadequate router in its system.
 Depending on who your ISP is, it may not be too cooperative in resolving the issue, but you likely will have to call and have them resolve the issue on their end if you know it's not on yours.

-While it is unlikely (but not impossible) to be an issue with this site, packet loss can also be on the server's end of whatever other service you are trying to use and finding problems with.
+While your test results are unlikely (but not impossible) to be caused by an issue with this site, packet loss can also be on the server's end of whatever other service you are trying to use and finding problems with.
 This is more likely with, say, a game that has suddenly grown in popularity.
 It might not be able to handle all the players so it drops some packets even though your connection is fine.
 Diagnosing whether it's you or the game is a key use case for this site.
 If this packet loss test says you don't have packet loss, but a game says you do, it's probably the game's problem, not yours.
 Maybe contact the developers (or whoever the server host is) to have them resolve the issue.